The Pest (1997 film): Box office

+The film came in at #12 in its opening weekend at the box office, with a gross of $1.8 million from 1,205 theaters.
+The film grossed a total of $3.6 million against an estimated budget of $8 million.

 Critical response

+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Jeff Millar of the Houston Chronicle wrote that "This film is utterly without discipline or focus in a way that—to one's shame—one eventually finds oddly endearing".
 Dwayne E. Leslie of Boxoffice magazine said that "The script and Leguizamo's talents don't mesh, so the actor comes off as more offensive than funny."
 Bill Hoffman of The New York Post gave the comedy three and half out of five stars.
 Mick LaSalle of San Francisco Chronicle said of Leguizamo's performance "Obviously, someone must have told Leguizamo he's a comic genius.
 Whoever did that wasn't a good friend."

 Ken Fox of TV Guide gave the film 1.5 out of 4, and wrote: "Even surrounded by unbearable sloppiness, Leguizamo is fascinating to watch."

-The film holds a 4% approval rating on Rotten Tomatoes based on 25 reviews, with an average rating of 2.9/10.
-The critic's consensus states: "The Pest aims for zany comedy with social commentary, misses, and lands squarely at offensive misfire thanks to John Leguizamo's over-caffeinated performance and a script laden with stereotypes."
-Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.
-Leguizamo was nominated for Worst Actor for his performance in the film at the 1997 Stinkers Bad Movie Awards but lost to Tom Arnold for McHale's Navy.